 There are many possible reasons for poor sub-clover growth, so it is important to make the correct diagnosis.
-This guide is designed to help you identify what might be limiting sub-clover growth, ranging from the common to less common reasons.
+This guide is designed to help identify what might be limiting sub-clover growth - both common and less common reasons.
 Diagnosis involves visual observations, some testing and possible field confirmation.

-A spring pasture with more than 40% sub-clover content.
+A spring pasture with more than 40% sub-clover content